Madrasahs in Singapore: Pondok school

 Another type of Islamic educational institution that subsequently emerged was the pondok schools or pesantrans (funduq in Arabic), which literally translates to 'inn' or 'hotel'.
 It was an institution of learning that resembled a boarding school, as students lived in simple huts built around the religious teacher's house.
 It was a private institution usually established by a well-known religious teacher.
 Subjects taught in the pondok include Islamic theology (tauhid), Quranic exegesis (tafsir), Islamic jurisprudence (fiqh), collections of sayings and teachings of the Prophet (hadith), Arabic grammar (nahu), Islamic mysticism (tasawwuf) and Islamic history (tarikh).
 These subjects were taught using rote learning, memorization, and the copying of texts of the teachings of Islam.
 Criticisms of the pondok schools were later leveled at their "limited" and "constricted methods of teaching of Islam".
-Despite its shortcomings, it is important to note that pondok schools significantly contributed "towards a progressive eradication of myths and legends which were pervasive in Malay texts and society during the Hindu era".
+Despite its shortcomings, pondok schools significantly contributed "towards a progressive eradication of myths and legends which were pervasive in Malay texts and society during the Hindu era".